-To name a few: check out Kaffi Vínyl for records and vegan food, Café Loki for traditional Icelandic food, Stofan for a cosy atmosphere, Kaffibrennslan for people watching, Babalú for a drink on the balcony, The Cuckoo's Nest for a weekend brunch, Svarta Kaffið for tasty soup served in a bowl made of bread, Peterson Suite or Loft Hostel for the views or Reykjavík Roasters for some of the best coffee in town.
+To name a few, check out Kaffi Vínyl for records and vegan food, Café Loki for traditional Icelandic food, Café Rosenberg for a cozy atmosphere, Kaffibrennslan for people watching, Babalú for a drink on the balcony, The Cuckoo's Nest for a weekend brunch, Svarta Kaffið for the tasty soup served in a bowl made of bread, Peterson Suite or Loft Hostel for the views or Reykjavík Roasters for some of the best coffee in town.

 Your trip wouldn't be complete without trying the cinnamon buns from the bakery Braud&Co.

-Harpa Concert and Conference Hall is an impressive glass building situated by the old harbour of Reykjavík.
+Harpa Concert and Conference Hall is an impressive glass building situated by the old harbor of Reykjavík.

 It's worth visiting this iconic building for its architecture alone, as you'll be able to admire it both from the outside and inside and get some great pictures.

-It's also worth checking out what's taking place in the Harpa Concert Hall during your stay in Iceland, as you might be able to see the Icelandic Symphonic Orchestra during a rehearsal or attend a concert with some of Iceland's most famous bands.
+It's also worth checking out what's taking place in the Harpa Concert Hall during your stay in Iceland.
+You might be able to see the Icelandic Symphony Orchestra during a rehearsal or attend a concert with some of Iceland's most famous bands.

-Multiple multicultural celebrations take place in the building and at night it's lit up with a moving LED artwork by Ólafur Elíasson.
+Several multicultural celebrations take place in the building, and at night, it's lit up with a moving LED artwork by Ólafur Elíasson.

-The lights on the façade of the building have also been used in an interactive way.
-At different points in time, people have been able to control the lights by playing a light organ, splash a colour of their choice on to the lights through their phone or play the computer game Pong using the building as a monitor.
+The lights on the façade of the building are sometimes used interactively.
+At different points in time, people have been able to control the lights by playing a light organ, splash a color of their choice on the hall through their phone or play the computer game Pong using the building as a monitor.

-It's not just in Harpa and in the live performances that you can find Reykjavík’s art scene.
+It's not just in Harpa and the local live performances that you can find Reykjavík’s art scene.

-The sculpture, Sun Voyager (pictured above), is a popular attraction, nestled along the seaside close to Harpa Concert Hall with a fantastic view of Mt Esjan.
+The sculpture, Sun Voyager (pictured above), is a popular attraction, nestled along the seaside.
+It's close to Harpa Concert Hall and has a fantastic view of Mt Esjan.

-If you keep your eyes peeled, you will likely be able to spot a number of other sculptures around town.
+If you keep your eyes peeled, you will likely be able to spot several other sculptures around town.

 The two largest sculpture museums are the Einar Jónsson Museum (next to Hallgrímskirkja church) and Ásmundur Museum in Laugardalur recreational area.

-You could also take a stroll along Grandi and visit the outdoor sculpture, Þúfa, a green circular hill that you can walk to the top of and get great views towards Harpa Concert Hall.
+You could also take a stroll down Grandi and visit the outdoor sculpture, Þúfa.
+This is a green circular hill that you can walk to the top of and get great views facing Harpa Concert Hall.

 There are also dozens of art museums and smaller art galleries.